 Take the time to talk through these things and work towards a compromise that you can both be happy with.

 When I went to Italy, I had a day when I was feeling exhausted.
 My friend wanted to go to a market, but I was definitely not up for all of the hustle and bustle.

 Instead of trying to talk her out of it, or her trying to talk me into it, I encouraged her to go and enjoy herself while I took a nap.
 I was nice and rested when she got back and eager to get back out there to see more.

 Alternatively, we could have agreed to go to the market on a different day and do something more chill instead.

 Don’t be afraid to do your own thing for a while if there is something really important to you.
 Or if there’s something your friend wants to do that you don’t, maybe you can offer to do something he wants to do for him to come with you for what’s important to you.

 Compromise and being considerate of each other are what it’s all about.

 Sharing Responsibility and Effort

-Traveling can be stressful, particularly international travel when you don’t speak the local language.
-Patience certainly is not one of my virtues, but there are times when traveling that you have to dig deep to find it where you don’t know you have it.
+Traveling can be stressful, particularly international travel, when you don’t speak the local language.
+Patience certainly is not one of my virtues, but there are times when traveling when you have to dig deep to find it where you don’t know you have it.